facebook/docusaurus/website/docs/static-assets.md

 In JSX, you can reference assets from the `static` folder in your code using absolute paths, but this is not ideal because changing the site `baseUrl` will **break those links**.
 For the image `<img src="/img/docusaurus.png" />` served at `https://example.com/test`, the browser will try to resolve it from the URL root, i.e. as `https://example.com/img/docusaurus.png`, which will fail because it's actually served at `https://example.com/test/img/docusaurus.png`.

-You can `import` / `require()` the static asset (recommended), or use the `useBaseUrl` utility function: both prepend the `baseUrl` to paths for you.
+You can `import` or `require()` the static asset (recommended), or use the `useBaseUrl` utility function: both prepend the `baseUrl` to paths for you.

 :::info

-In Markdown, things are different: you can stick to use absolute paths because Docusaurus actually handles them as `require` calls instead of URLs when parsing the Markdown.
+In Markdown, things are different: you can stick to using absolute paths because Docusaurus actually handles them as `require` calls instead of URLs when parsing the Markdown.
 See [Markdown static assets](./guides/markdown-features/markdown-features-assets.mdx).

 :::